ai4he/ai4he.github.io/team.md

   -
     title: "Our Vision"
     content: "
-      We envision to identify the human factors that machines can learn to help us to achieve our goals."
+      We envision identifying the human factors that machines can learn to help us achieve our goals."

 members:
   -
     name: "Carlos Toxtli-Hernandez"
-    title: "Assistant Professor"
+    title: "Director"
     image: "images/assets/carlos1.jpg"
   -
     name: "Cecilia Delgado-Solorzano"